 Players aren’t able to craft mending enchantment books.
-As a result, you’re only able to find them out in the world.
+As a result, you can only find them out in the world.
 There are three different methods that players can use:

 - Trade with a librarian

-Those are the only three methods that you can use to get a mending enchantment book, so let’s talk a little bit more about each one.
+Those are the only three methods you can use to get a mending enchantment book, so let’s talk a little more about each one.

 How to Get a Mending Enchantment Book in Minecraft

-Out of the three methods you have access to, the one that requires the least amount of effort is easily by fishing.
+Out of the three methods you have access to, the one that requires the least amount of effort is easy fishing.

-If you’ve ever spent any significant amount of time fishing in Minecraft, then you know that there’s more than just fish in those waters.
-There are all sorts of things you can end up reeling in, including enchantment books.
+If you’ve ever spent significant time fishing in Minecraft, you know there’s more than just fish in those waters.
+You can end up reeling in all sorts of things, including enchantment books.

 One of the enchantment books that can spawn while fishing is a book of mending.
-It’s a rare drop, but with perseverance, you will be able to get your hands on one.
-That’s not to say you should sit around for hours fishing in Minecraft, though.
+It’s a rare drop, but you can get your hands on one with perseverance.
+That’s not to say you should spend hours fishing in Minecraft.
 I’m not cruel enough to suggest that.
-Instead, you can make yourself an automatic fishing machine to do the work for you.
+Instead, you can make an automatic fishing machine to do your work.

-There are several different machines you can make to automate the fishing process, most of which are simple to create and don’t take up too much space.
+You can make several different machines to automate the fishing process, most of which are simple to create and don’t take up too much space.
 By making one of these machines and leaving it running, you can go about your business, returning to it every so often to see whether or not you’re lucky enough to have one of the books spawn.

-Looting chests is arguably the least reliable method of obtaining books of mending due to the fact that it relies on finding said chests in the first place.
-Trying to find the enchantments from these chests is more of something you should keep in mind than an active farm, so make sure you’re checking every spawned chest you come across, but don’t go out of your way to search them out.
+Looting chests is arguably the least reliable method of obtaining books of mending because it relies on finding said chests in the first place.
+Trying to find the enchantments from these chests is more of something you should keep in mind that an active farm, so makes sure you’re checking every spawned chest you come across, but don’t go out of your way to search them out.

-There are several types of chests that can spawn books of mending, including:
+Several types of chests can spawn books of mending, including: